黒帯三国志 / Kuro-obi sangokushi / Rainy Night Duel (1956)

 sixth from far right on the row of portraits and also the still on the far left

 This isn't Akihiko Hirata's best-known movie (it's not really anybody's best-known movie), but I think everything he was in before Godzilla is interesting just by virtue of it being before Godzilla.
-A Long, Comic Story was released about a month after his very strong performance in Farewell Rabaul, which got him noticed by Ishirō Honda and eventually cast in Godzilla, and he had also had his first (and only) leading role the year before - in a film that at least one critic basically described as a dumpster fire.
+A Long, Comic Story was released about a month after his very strong performance in Farewell Rabaul, which got him noticed by Ishirō Honda and eventually cast in Godzilla, and he had also had his first (and only) leading role in film the year before - in a film that at least one critic basically described as a dumpster fire.
 (I disagree, but what do I know.)

 Rodan, Il Mostro Alato